Dave Eggers is the author of many books, including The Circle, The Monk of Mokha, What is the What, A Hologram for the King, and The Lifters.

 Eggers is the co-founder of 826 National, a network of youth writing and tutoring centers around the United States.
 Numerous other organizations worldwide operate with inspiration from the 826 National model.
 Realizing the need for greater college access for low-income students, Eggers founded ScholarMatch, a nonprofit organization designed to connect students with resources, schools and donors to make college possible.

 Eggers’s novel What Is the What, about the life of Valentino Achak Deng, a refugee from the civil war in South Sudan, gave birth to the Valentino Achak Deng Foundation, run by Mr. Deng.
-VADF operates a secondary school in South Sudan.
+VADF operates secondary schools in South Sudan.

-Eggers’s books for young readers include Her Right Foot, This Bridge Will Not Be Gray, The Wild Things, and the forthcoming middle-grade novel, The Lifters.
+Eggers’s books for young readers include Her Right Foot, This Bridge Will Not Be Gray, and The Wild Things, among others.

 Trained as a painter, Eggers’s artworks have been exhibited at the Museum of Contemporary Art Detroit, the Nevada Museum of Art, the Biennial of the Americas, and numerous other galleries and art spaces.
 Eggers is winner of the Dayton Literary Peace Prize, the TED Prize, and has been a finalist for the National Book Award, the Pulitzer Prize, and the National Book Critics Circle Award.